input-output-hk/partner-chains-smart-contracts/offchain/README.md

 ### 2.1.
 Configuring hosted runtime dependencies

-In case you are running the runtime dependencies (ogmios and kupo) on a hosted environment, or anything else than the default settings, you can either configure it via CLI arguments, or set these in the configuration.
+In case you are running the runtime dependencies (Ogmios and Kupo) on a hosted environment, or anything other than the default settings, you can either configure it via CLI arguments or set these in the configuration.

-The arguments for each service are using the following scheme:
+The arguments for each service use the following scheme:

 ```
   --ogmios-host localhost  Address host of ogmios (default: "localhost")